omegachysis/minecraft-experiment/fall-damage-armor.md

 # Conclusions

-- enchanted armor does not affect fall damage
+- enchanted armor does not affect fall damage below or at 22 blocks of falling
-- fall damage can vary by a small amount with armor - probably due to hearts regenerating immediately after damage taken, further research required
+- fall damage can vary by a small amount with armor below or at 22 blocks of falling - probably due to hearts regenerating immediately after damage taken, further research required
-- fall damage can vary by a large amount with feather falling IV - odd effect, no explanation for now, futher research required
+- fall damage can vary by a large amount with feather falling IV below or at 22 blocks of falling - odd effect, no explanation for now, futher research required
-- fall damage is greatly affected by feather falling IV
+- fall damage is greatly affected by feather falling IV below or at 22 blocks of falling
-- it does not matter whether boots are worn excluding the effects of feather falling IV
+- it does not matter whether boots are worn excluding the effects of feather falling IV below or at 22 blocks of falling

+It is impossible from this data to conclude whether the results would be different at larger heights, though it is reasonable to assume that it would no be different with the exception of the expected damage increase.